essif-lab/framework/docs/terms/pattern-guardianship.md

 Next, every duty/right type can now be converted into a duty/right instance, by replacing the role names by the names of the legal entities that fulfill the role.
 For example, assume that a guardianship arrangement is established in which Dick is assigned the role of 'person placed under administration', Alice the 'financial administrator' and Joe is the 'judge', whose role is to manage and supervise the guardianship arrangement.
 Then, the rights and duties would become:
 1. "Alice must ensure that Dick has sufficient funds to pay for housing and food";
-2. "Dick may not enter into financial obligations";
+2. "Dick may not enter into financial %%obligations|obligation%%";
 3. "Alice has a right to look into, and transfer money out of any bank account of Dick";
 4. "Joe must establish the a compenstation arrangement for Alice";
 5. "Every year, Alice must submit a written report to Joe in which (s)he accounts for all actions taken under the guardianship arrangement;